dirkjan/portfolio/pages/about.md

 As a child, I was fascinated by three things: Lego, drawing (comics), and computers.
 Unfortunately, we didn't have a computer at home.
 So, I built one out of Lego in the form of a screen where a roll of paper was transported across it by a small electric motor.
 This way, you could see scrolling text or pictures.

 On one sheet of paper, I had drawn a race track from a top-down view, complete with other cars.
 At the bottom of the screen was a Lego brick.
 It represented your race car.
 You could move it horizontally with a steering wheel to avoid other cars on the screen.
-Unfortunately, collision detection was missing, so you had to be careful not to hit anything yourself.
+Unfortunately, collision detection was missing, so you had to check yourself whether you hit anything.

 Years later, with the money I earned from a paper route, I bought a real computer, an MSX.
 I learned to program in BASIC (a simple programming language).
 I particularly enjoyed programming graphical things.
 Still, after high school, I didn't study computer science but Industrial Design.
 Computer science seemed like something for nerds.
 In Industrial Design, you could draw a lot.